 Another theory is referring to Attachment styles.
-Attachment refers the particular way in which you relate to other people.
+Attachment refers the way in which you relate to other people.
 Your style of attachment was formed at the very beginning of your life, during your first two years.
-As long as that caregiver or significant other provides us with a secure base, we feel confident in interacting with the world.
+If that caregiver or significant other provides us with a secure base, we feel confident in interacting with the world.
 Once established, it is a style that stays with you and plays out today, how you relate in intimate relationships and how you parent your children, it also clarifies ways that you are emotionally limited as an adult and what you need to change to improve your close relationships.

-Couples are seeking my professional counsel when their relationship is on the rocking side, when they feel their communication is breaking down, their intimacy is not longer.
-Their Attachment style also plays a significant role in their interaction and how they feel about each other, their responses and reactions.
+Couples are seeking my professional counsel when their relationship is on the rocking side, when they feel their communication is breaking down, their intimacy is no longer.
+Their Attachment style also plays a significant role in their interaction and how they feel about each other, their responses, and reactions.
 Vulnerable disclosures function differently and can either support or hinder the process.

 The empathetic and supportive response of one of the partners following a disclosure will reinforce the couple's dynamics, re proposing the safe base experienced in childhood, however, when the person doesn't offer support the attachment style is triggered particularly whereby those behaviours of defensiveness may be activated provoking to distance ourselves from our partner, shutting down the intimate relationship.